-3.1.6 Recognition, Authentication, and Role of Trademarks
+3.1.6 Recognition, authentication, and role of trademarks

-Certificate Applicants are prohibited from using names in their Certificate Applications that infringe upon the Intellectual Property Rights of others.
-MSC Trustgate.com, however, does not verify whether a Certificate Applicant has Intellectual Property Rights in the name appearing in a Certificate Application or arbitrate, mediate, or otherwise resolve any dispute concerning the ownership of any domain name, trade name, trademark, or service mark.
+MSC Trustgate.com shall not approve any Certificate Application that infringes upon the Intellectual Property Rights of others.
+MSC Trustgate.com CA, however, does not verify whether a Certificate Applicant has Intellectual Property Rights in the name appearing in a Certificate Application or arbitrate, mediate, or otherwise resolve any dispute concerning the ownership of any domain name, trade name, trademark, or service mark.